-Challenging the concept of evolutionism in the history of construction, Dreicer’s in-depth study of the lattice bridge proposes a new approach based on innovation, entangling politics, and storytelling. —Bertrand Lemoine, historian/engineer/architect; author of The Eiffel Tower and Architecture in France
+Challenging the concept of evolutionism in the history of construction, Dreicer’s in-depth study of the lattice bridge proposes a new approach based on innovation, entangling politics, and storytelling.” —Bertrand Lemoine, historian/engineer/architect and author of The Eiffel Tower and Architecture in France

-The publication of American Bridge can be described as a sternstunde: a great moment in the history of construction. —Karl-Eugen Kurrer, historian/engineer; author of The History of the Theory of Structures
+The publication of American Bridge can be described as a sternstunde: a great moment in the history of construction.” —Karl-Eugen Kurrer, historian/engineer and author of The History of the Theory of Structures

-Nathaniel Jocelyn, Ithiel Town (1826) ©National Academy of Design, New York / Gift of George Dudley.
-Ithiel Town, who patented the lattice bridge, was a renowned innovator.
-He had a formative role in establishing how engineers and architects work today.
-Why has he been forgotten?
+Ithiel Town (Nathaniel Jocelyn,1826) ©National Academy of Design, New York / Gift of George Dudley.
+Ithiel Town (1784-1844) patented the lattice bridge and had a formative role in establishing how engineers and architects work.

 Why are bridges with tons of iron called “wooden”?